 - The first 5 days will be clear fluids; that is anything you can see through, from Gatorade, clear soft drinks, clear soups, Jell-O.

-- 5 days after that, you can move onto any liquid including milk shakes, ice cream, Soya milk drinks, yogurts, soft cheeses, protein drinks and protein supplements as well as nutritional supplements (such as Ensure, Boost, Whey, protein powders, tofu);
+- 5 days after that, you can move onto any liquid including milkshakes, ice cream, Soya milk drinks, yogurts, soft cheeses, protein drinks and protein supplements as well as nutritional supplements (such as Ensure, Boost, Whey, protein powders, tofu);

 - 5 days after that, you can commence a soft food diet.
 A recommendation is to eat anything that does not make any noise, therefore hard or crunchy foods must be avoided.
-Most foods will be satisfactory at this stage including pastas, rice, potatoes, etc.
+Most foods will be satisfactory at this stage including pasta, rice, potatoes, etc.

 - There is no limit to what you should eat, as long as you don’t need to chew too vigorously.
 This is all that really should be taken by mouth for the first week.

 The amount of swelling that will take place in your cheeks will make it very difficult to brush your teeth.
-In fact, you should not brush your teeth for 1 full week after surgery, otherwise the incisions can be damaged and bleeding may start.
+In fact, you should not brush your teeth for 1 full week after surgery, otherwise, the incisions can be damaged and bleeding may start.
 You should use warm saline rinses (1/2 teaspoon salt in a tumbler of warm water).

 You can rinse your mouth with salt water as often as you would like, even up to every 2 hours.
 You cannot do enough rinses.
 This will keep your mouth nice and clean and will also tend to shrink the incision lines inside the mouth.
 Your hygiene will change into the second phase.
 You may also be given a prescription for Peridex, an anti-bacterial mouth rinse.
 If that is given to you, use it as prescribed.

 The swelling is perhaps the greatest post-operative event of your jaw surgery.
 This will vary from patient to patient.
 You must anticipate a large degree of swelling over your cheek area as well as down into your neck.
 The swelling is maximal at Day 4 and will slowly subside after 2 weeks.
 There is still about 10 to 20% of swelling that can maintain up to 2 months after surgery.
 You should only be critical of the result about 3 months after surgery.
-You will have been given medications during the surgery and immediately after to help settle down some of the swelling, but once it has occurred on Day 3, there is very little that can be done to eliminate it.
+You will have been given medications during the surgery and immediately after to help settle down some of the swellings, but once it has occurred on Day 3, there is very little that can be done to eliminate it.